 - Tajin seasoning – Tajin is a chili lime seasoning.
 You can also use chili lime seasoning from Trader Joe's or simple chili powder.

-- Cilantro – Fresh chopped cilantro adds a bright flavor and pop of color.
+- Fresh Cilantro – Fresh chopped cilantro adds a bright flavor and pop of color.
 If you aren't a fan of cilantro you can garnish with chopped green onions or even red onion.

 See recipe card for quantities.